 Collecting the right amount of tax is important because mistakes will cost you money.
 Florida's state sales tax rate is 6%; however, there is an established "bracket system" for collecting sales tax on any part of each total taxable sale that is less than a whole dollar amount.
-Additionally, most counties also have a local option discretionary sales surtax.
-Bracket rates are posted on our website at www.floridarevenue.com.
+Additionally, most counties also have a discretionary local option sales surtax.
+Bracket rates are posted on our website at www.myflorida.com/dor.

-[State Sales and Use Tax Rate] + [Surtax Rate] = [Total Tax Rate]
+[State Sales and Use Tax Rate] + [Discretionary Sales Surtax Rate] = [Total Tax Rate]